firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 ## Stefan's comments

-- [ ] {RR} 4 instances of "Appendix" appear but there is no appendix
+- [X] {RR} 4 instances of "Appendix" appear but there is no appendix
-	- Fixed in
+	- Fixed in 18af069

 - [ ] {RR} describe and defend MR sequences: 2d spoiled GE, not in the thesis